pe-ezz/pe-ezz/README.md

-- 👋 Hi, I’m @pe-ezz
+- Hi, I’m @pe-ezz
+- I'm journalist and and a beginner in the world of data.
+- I know a little about LAI and OSINT.
-- 👀 I’m interested in R.
+- I’m interested in R

 <!---